SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 #left[The Manage Controlled Vocabulary task with the Predicates tab selected](https://sfg.taxonworks.org/s/mm68d4)

 In the sections below we'll cover the meaning, uses, and creation of each of the following CVT types supported in TaxonWorks.
+See also the [FAQ](#cvt-faq).

 | Term Type | Purpose |
 |-----------|---------|